Hey, hey I’m Fili

 I was born in Lisbon and always carried this feeling of not quite knowing where I belonged.
 Growing up, I threw myself into every sport I could find.
 I loved movement, but the moment competition entered the picture, I would lose interest.
 I hated how pressure replaced passion.
 So, every time I got good enough to compete, I would quit.

-At 21, I had been struggling with severe back pain from scoliosis and lifting weights, so I figured I’d give stretching try.
+At 21, I had been struggling with severe back pain from scoliosis and lifting weights, so I figured I’d give stretching a try.
 That was until I walked into Natalie’s vinyasa class in the small town of Lancaster, where I was studying my bachelor’s degree.
 She completely humbled me.

 That class completely changed the way I saw yoga.
 It wasn’t about winning, setting records, or proving anything to anyone.
 It was the first time I experienced something that wasn’t driven by competition—not against others, not even against myself.
 It was about presence, awareness, and exploration.
 And that’s exactly what made me fall in love with it.